mixpanel/mixpanel-react-native/README.md

 Next, run ```pod install```.

 #### iOS (RN >= 0.60)
-POD file is already present above 0.60.
+Podfile is already present above 0.60.
 So we only need to add MixpanelReactNative dependency
 ```
 pod 'MixpanelReactNative', path: '../node_modules/mixpanel-react-native'
 ```